 Wanna know how many calories you can burn by skipping rope?
 Just enter your details in this physical activity calorie counter.

-Jumping rope can help you sculpt your body, especially around your abs and trunk muscles.
+The benefits of skipping rope for weight loss are plenty as it can help burn serious calories, shed belly fat, and also help sculpt your body, especially around your abs and trunk muscles.
 This is because you are constantly contracting your core during both the pushing up and landing phases of the exercise.

 3. Boosts your cardiovascular health

 Another amazing skipping rope benefit is that just 10-15 minutes of jump rope a day, 5 days a week, can do wonders for your cardiovascular health including

 - Reducing the incidence of cardiovascular diseases such as heart attack, stroke, etc.

 - Improving insulin sensitivity and lowering the risk of diabetes